 Environmental – Other external stimuli also includes large crowds and other chaotic situations.
 Chaos involves any noisy, out-of-control situation that leaves us feeling over stimulated and, therefore, overwhelmed and drained.
 These situations are best limited for the sake of our sanity.

-Sensitive people also tend to struggle when rushed for time, have too much on their plate, or are forced to meet deadlines, as they may become flustered under pressure.
+Sensitive people also tend to struggle when rushed for time, have too much on their plate, or are forced to meet deadlines, as they may become flustered under pressure at their job.
 This also holds true when they know someone is watching them, like in a competition or if their supervisor is hovering over them.
 Even minor changes in the weather, moods of others, drugs and caffeine, and major changes in our lives can affect us, even if we chose to make those changes.
 We are a cautious bunch, and shy away from the unknown, so big change is a big deal for us.
 We may need a little extra understanding during this time.

 Internal Stimuli – Strong Reactivity